-Jeff Grabelsky is the Director of Cornell University's Construction Industry Program.
+Jeff Grabelsky is the Associate Director of The Worker Institute at Cornell.
 He develops and delivers education and training programs and provides research and technical assistance in all aspects of union affairs.
 The programs he has worked on have reached over 300,000 unionists nationwide.

 Jeff began his career in the labor movement working and organizing in the steel industry in 1973, has been a member of the International Brotherhood of Electrical Workers (IBEW) for thirty years, and is the former national organizing director of the Building and Construction Trades Department (AFL-CIO).

 After September 11, 2001, Jeff represented the Building and Construction Trades Council of Greater New York on the World Trade Center Emergency Project Labor-Management Partnership.

 Jeff worked with building trades leaders in Washington, D.C. and New Orleans to plan and launch the Gulf Coast Workforce Development Project, a pre-apprenticeship program offering career opportunities in the building trades for Gulf Coast residents impacted by Hurricane Katrina.